 The Company also indemnifies executive officers of the Company and its controlled entities for all liabilities to another person (other than the Company or a related body corporate) that may arise from their position in the Company and its controlled entities, except where the liability arises out of conduct involving a lack of good faith.

 The Company does not indemnify its auditors.

 Options

-At the date of this report the unissued ordinary shares of Adavale Resources Limited under option are as follows:-
+At the date of this report there were no unissued ordinary shares of Adavale Resources Limited.
+All options which existed at 30 June 2016 have since expired.